muhamadkevin/Titanic-classification/README.md

 ## 💾 Dataset

-The dataset used is from the Kaggle competition ["Titanic - Machine Learning from Disaster"](https://www.kaggle.com/c/titanic).
-This dataset contains demographic and travel details for 1309 passengers.
+The dataset used is from the Kaggle https://www.kaggle.com/datasets/yasserh/titanic-dataset.
+This dataset contains demographic and travel details for 891 passengers.

 ## ⚙️ Project Workflow